sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 ### (Option 2) Configure role-based authentication

+[Comment]: <> (TBD How IAM role will be selected when launching Cb from template.)

 {!docs/common/aws-launch-authentication-role-based-intro.md!}

-[comment]: <> (The notes below could be included in the table above as alternative steps, but I'm afraid that showing too many options can be confusing; especially that in order to perform these alternative steps, you must perform advanced configuration.
-So I am adding them as a side note.)

-> Alternatively, instead of attaching the "CloudbreakRole" role during the VM launch, you can assign the "CloudbreakRole" to an IAM user and then add the access and secret key of that user to your 'Profile'.
+> CloudbreakRole: Alternatively, instead of attaching the "CloudbreakRole" role during the VM launch, you can assign the "CloudbreakRole" to an IAM user and then add the access and secret key of that user to your 'Profile'.

-> Alternatively you can generate the "CredentialRole" role later once your Cloudbreak VM is running by SSHing to the Cloudbreak VM and running the `cbd aws generate-role` command.
+> CredentialRole: Alternatively you can generate the "CredentialRole" role later once your Cloudbreak VM is running by SSHing to the Cloudbreak VM and running the `cbd aws generate-role` command.
 This command creates a role with the name "cbreak-deployer" (equivalent to the "CredentialRole").
 To customize the name of the role, add `export AWS_ROLE_NAME=my-cloudbreak-role-name` (where "my-cloudbreak-role-name" is your custom role name) as a new line to your Profile.
 If you choose this option, you must make sure that the "CloudbreakRole" or the IAM user have a permission not only to assume a role but also to create a role.

 You can create these roles in the **IAM console**, on the **Roles** page via the **Create Role** option.
 Detailed steps are provided below.